Migraine vs Headache

 How to avoid migraine?

-Pinpointing and steering clear of your unique migraine triggers is key to having less attacks.
+Pinpointing and steering clear of your unique migraine triggers is key to having fewer attacks.
 For many people this means limiting alcohol, getting regular exercise/sleep, managing stress through yoga or meditation, and avoiding patterned visual triggers.
 Birth control pills can help women prevent menstrual migraine flares.
 Staying on top of headaches when they start rather than letting them escalate also prevents some migraines.
-Knowing your own patterns makes it easier to head migraines off before they progress!
+Knowing your patterns makes it easier to head migraines off before they progress!

 Scroll to Top